LSSTDESC/BlendingToolKit/docs/source/tutorials.rst

           Args:
               table (astropy.table): Table containing entries corresponding to galaxies from which to sample.
-              shifts (list): Contains arbitrary shifts to be applied instead of random ones.
-                             Should of the form [x_peak,y_peak] where x_peak and y_peak are the lists containing the x and y shifts.
-              indexes (list): Contains the indexes of the galaxies to use.

           Returns:
               Astropy.table with entries corresponding to one blend.